atticus-sullivan/theoTool/README.md

 function can be passed through `config.py` too.
 The function has to return a `Iterable[str]` if you use the given parameters doesn't matter.

+A single word might be tested more than once (keep that in mind when reading the printed stats)

 **WARNING:** If using the export to tex/dot be carefull, currently there is no check if the files already exist, they are simply overwritten.